Bhavik-Bhatia/Mca_Mini_Project/README.md

 #Steps to remember Authentication

 1)For Admin Firebase Auth will help.
+But also after login add isAdmin:true in a Shared Pref for making Splash screen transistion faster.
-2)For Student you need to store email, isLogin bool in SQLlite and with logout you need to update isLogin bool as false.
+2)For Student you need to store email, isLogin:true in a Shared Pref at time of Login and when you logout make the isLogin:false.
+Also repeat the same step for same Shared Pref isAdmin:false in AdminCheck Shared Pref.

 #Steps for Splash Screen

+1)First check isAdmin from AdminCheck Shared Pref then according to it go to step 2 if true or step 3 if false.
-1)Check for Admin in FirebaseAuth:true - > Dashboard, FirebaseAuth:false - > Login
+2)Check for Admin in FirebaseAuth:true - > Dashboard, FirebaseAuth:false - > Login
-2)Check for SQLite for isLogin -> true: - > Dashboard(get email from SQLite), isLogin:false - > Login
+3)Check for SQLite for isLogin -> true: - > Dashboard(get email from SQLite), isLogin:false - > Login

 #Steps of Adding(Student) by Admin-